Delft Blue Pottery; The 10 Most Asked Questions & Answers

 The blue color of the decorations of Delft Blue is due to the use of paint containing cobalt oxide.
 Cobalt oxide is grey but will turn blue once fired in a kiln at 800 – 1000 oC.
 The more cobalt oxide the paint contained, the brighter the Blue on the Delftware.

-The illustrations on Delft Blue were all handpainted until ± 1750, when the first techniques were introduced to print images on ceramics.
-However, Handpainting Delft Blue was not wholly abandoned after 1750 but was reserved for unique and more expensive items.
+Delft Blue’s illustrations were handpainted until ± 1750 when the first techniques were introduced to print images on ceramics.
+However, Handpainting Delft Blue was not wholly abandoned after 1750 but was reserved for unique and more expensive pieces.

 The traditional Delft blue production process was a multi-step sequential process that could take two weeks and included the following production steps: